hindsightsoftware/atlassian-connect-play/README.md

 ## A note on Security

-Most requests to the remote Play application will be properly signed with OAuth headers coming from the Atlassian application.
+Most requests to the remote Play application will be properly signed with JWT headers coming from the Atlassian application.
 This Play module will take care of authenticating these requests.
 However any subsequent requests within the original page will require more work to authenticate remotely.

 For example a remote admin page may include a horizontal navbar including links to various other remote admin pages.
-When a user clicks on any of these links they will load within the iframe without any additional OAuth headers being sent to the remote server.
+When a user clicks on any of these links they will load within the iframe without any additional JWT headers being sent to the remote server.
 To overcome this, this module provides a secure token mechanism.
 If you use `@ac.page` to decorate your pages all links, forms and ajax requests will automatically be decorated with this secure token.
 If `@ac.page` is not used any requests will have to be decorated manually.
 This can be done by adding the following request parameters: